 Finally, I feel it is important to address the distillation of my convictions, so everyone may know that I do not pretend to be impartial.
 Holy Lands RPG was created as an attempt to be the answer to the entirety of your question.
-Regardless of how I may have trivialized the danger, role-playing games are unique in their form and execution from “games” in the traditional sense of the word.
+Regardless of how I may have trivialized the danger, role-playing games are unique in their form and execution as “games”, in the traditional sense of the word.
 I would go so far as to reclassify them outside of the “game” category because a game has a finite outcome or goal, in all matter of thinking, that is to eventually win or lose.
-The attraction to RPGs, to their detriment some might say, is the opposite, where the “sport” of RPGs is designed for all involved to devise ways of building continuity and permanence, to unendingly grow a story of an adventure-filled parallel to real life where the game “pieces” can even outlive their players.
-This level of mental depth and acumen requires every corner of the imagination to pour out onto the gaming table and allow others to immerse their own imaginative outpouring into that wondrous theater of the mind where everyone’s pieces must survive and thrive in an alternate, and to us, opposing reality that is, as the rules confine the players, more often a magical, fantasy worldview.
+The attraction to RPGs, to their detriment some might say, is the opposite, where the “sport” of RPGs is designed for all involved to devise ways of building continuity, permanence, and an evolving dominance for their “pieces”; to unendingly grow a story of an adventure-filled parallel to real life.
+This level of mental depth and acumen requires every corner of the imagination to pour out onto the gaming table and allow others to immerse their own imaginative outpouring into this wondrous theater of the mind where everyone’s pieces must survive and thrive in an alternate, and to us, an opposing reality that is more often a magical, fantasy worldview.
+And the rules confine them there.
 For many of us, therein lies the snares of danger.

-We Christians exercise our minds to find a more focused view of the God of the Bible and His message of forgiveness and selflessness, which is already an opposing worldview to what our culture without end bombards us with.
+We Christians exercise our minds to find a more focused view of the God of the Bible and His message of forgiveness and selflessness, which is already an opposing worldview from what our culture without end bombards us with.
 So, we happily struggle to filter out the ways of our culture that does not fit with the worldview that we feel is implored upon us by our God.
-Given the gravity of importance we place on this worldview, or to some the importance of simply never losing sight of this beautiful worldview, entangling our minds in such a wondrous game of make-believe can, and has, steered us from reality into what we believe to be evil.
-And so, the mantras begin.
+Given the gravity of importance we place on this worldview, entangling our minds in such a wondrous game of make-believe can, and has, steered us from reality into what we believe to be evil.
+And so, the mantras begin:

 Then came Holy Lands RPG.
-By transcending the fork in the road of whether it is possible to play tabletop RPGs as a Christian without grating our souls, it gives everyone a platform to play out the fantastic, the wonderful, the awesome, but play it in a decidedly Christian setting.
+By transcending the fork in the road of whether or not it is possible to play tabletop RPGs as a Christian, without grating our souls, it gives everyone a platform to play out the fantastic, the wonderful, the awesome, but play it in a decidedly Christian setting.

 So, in a word, the answer to your question is Holy Lands RPG.